KernelTuner/kernel_launcher/_sources/index.rst.txt

 .. image:: /logo.png
    :width: 670
-   :alt: kernel launcher
+   :alt: Kernel Launcher logo

-**Kernel Launcher** is a C++ library that makes it easy to dynamically compile *CUDA* kernels at runtime (using `NVRTC <https://docs.nvidia.com/cuda/nvrtc/index.html>`_) and launching them in a type-safe manner using C++ magic.
-There are two main reasons for using runtime compilation:
+**Kernel Launcher** is a C++ library designed to dynamically compile *CUDA* kernels at runtime (using `NVRTC <https://docs.nvidia.com/cuda/nvrtc/index.html>`_) and to launch them in a type-safe manner using C++ magic.
+Runtime compilation offers two significant advantages:

 * Kernels that have tunable parameters (block size, elements per thread, loop unroll factors, etc.) where the optimal configuration  depends on dynamic factors such as the GPU type and problem size.